li-guihai/slam-dynamic/README.md

 ![](demo/diagram.jpg)
 ![](demo/kittiMap.jpg)
 ## 1.Introduction
-- This source is the code of a visual Semantic SLAM algorithm based on target tracking and geometric constraints, in order to eliminate the influence of dynamic objects on localization and mapping.
-This source is improved on the framework of ORB-SLAM2.
+- This project is the code of a visual Semantic SLAM algorithm based on target tracking and geometric constraints, in order to eliminate the influence of dynamic objects on localization and mapping.
+This source is improved based on ORB-SLAM2.

 ## 2. Prerequisites
-- We have tested the library in **Ubuntu 12.04**, **14.04** and **16.04**, but it should be easy to compile in other platforms.
+- We have tested the library in **18.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

 ### C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.